ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 atlas serves as an intermediate registration target for mapping fMOST images from individual specimens into the AllenCCFv3.
-Preprocessing steps include downsampling to match the $25 \mu m$ isotropic AllenCCFv3, acquisition-based stripe artefact removal, and inhomogeneity correction [@Tustison:2010ac].
+Preprocessing steps include downsampling to match the $25 \mu m$ isotropic AllenCCFv3, acquisition-based stripe artifact removal, and inhomogeneity correction [@Tustison:2010ac].
 Preprocessing also includes a single annotation-driven registration to establish a canonical mapping between the fMOST atlas and the AllenCCFv3.
 This step allows us to align expert determined landmarks to accurately map structures with large